Clara Mattei

 Profile

-Clara E. Mattei is an Assistant Professor in the Economics Department of The New School for Social Research, and was a 2018-2019 member of the School of Social Sciences at the Institute for Advanced Studies.
+Clara E. Mattei is Associate Professor in the Economics Department of The New School for Social Research.

 Her research contributes to the history of capitalism, exploring the critical relation between economic ideas and technocratic policy making.
-She recently published her first book, The Capital Order: How Economists Invented Austerity and Paved the Way to Fascism (University of Chicago Press, November 2022).
-It investigates the origins of austerity after the WWI crisis to understand its logic as a tool of reaction against alternatives to capitalism.
+She recently published her first book, The Capital Order: How Economists Invented Austerity and Paved the Way to Fascism (2022).
+The book was praised in the Financial Times as one of the ten best economics books of 2022, is now being translated in over 10 languages, and has won the 2023 Herbert Adams Baxter Prize of the American Historical Association.

-She is currently working on a book project which critically reassesses the Golden Age of Capitalism (1945-1975) and its Keynesianism through the lens of austerity capitalism.
+Her current book project critically reassesses the Golden Age of Capitalism (1945-1975) and its Keynesianism through the lens of austerity capitalism.
+Her writings have appeared in The Guardian, Jacobin, The Nation and Il Fatto Quotidiano, an Italian national newspaper she contributes to regularly.

 Degrees Held